viboverse/functional-programming-jamk/materials/README.md

 Changes to schedule are announced here on this page.

-Lessons held on Tuesdays starting at 14:30.
+Lessons held on X starting at XX:XX.

 | Week | Content | Assignments |
 |:--------|---------|:-------------------:|